 - a.
 Be ineligible for American board certification. - b.
 Provide a plan for continuing education that is comparable to American board maintenance of certification.
 This plan must at least require that the surgeon obtains 60 hours of Category I continuing medical education (CME) credits with self-assessment that are relevant to the individual's practice every three years.
 Self-assessment is defined as a written or electronic question-and-answer exercise that assesses understanding of the material in the CME program.
 A score of 75% or higher must be obtained on self-assessments.
 Repeated attempts to achieve an acceptable self-assessment score are allowed.
 The transplant hospital must document completion of this continuing education. - c.
-Provide to the OPTN Contractor two letters of recommendation from directors of designated transplant programs not employed by the applying hospital.
+Provide to the OPTN two letters of recommendation from directors of designated transplant programs not employed by the applying hospital.
 These letters must address: - i.
 Why an exception is reasonable. - ii.
 The surgeon's overall qualifications to act as a primary liver transplant surgeon. - iii.
 The surgeon's personal integrity, honesty, and familiarity with and experience in adhering to OPTN obligations and compliance protocols. - iv.
 Any other matters judged appropriate.

 If the surgeon has not adhered to the plan for maintaining continuing education or has not obtained the necessary CME credits with self-assessment, the transplant program will have a six-month grace period to address these deficiencies.
 If the surgeon has not fulfilled the requirements after the six-month grace period, and a key personnel change application has not been submitted, then the transplant program will be referred to the MPSC for appropriate action according to Appendix L of these Bylaws.
-If the OPTN Contractor becomes aware that a primary surgeon has not been compliant for 12 months or more and deficiencies still exist, then the transplant program will not be given any grace period and will be referred to the MPSC for appropriate action according to Appendix L of these Bylaws.
+If the OPTN becomes aware that a primary surgeon has not been compliant for 12 months or more and deficiencies still exist, then the transplant program will not be given any grace period and will be referred to the MPSC for appropriate action according to Appendix L of these Bylaws.

 - 5. The primary must have completed at least one of the pathways listed below: - a.
 The formal 2-year transplant fellowship pathway, as described in Section F.2.A.
 Formal 2-year Transplant Fellowship Pathway below. - b.
 The liver transplant program clinical experience pathway, as described in Section F.2.B.
-Clinical Experience Pathway below. - c.
-The alternative pathway for predominantly pediatric programs, as described in Section F.2.C.
-Alternative Pathway for Predominantly Pediatric Programs below.
+Clinical Experience Pathway below.